funcompbio/practical5/practical5.md

 ```

 If this is your case, then whenever the executable `python` is invoked in the rest of
 this practical, please use `python3` instead.
+Make a directory for this practical,
+called `practical5`, and store there the files generated during the practical.

 # Relatively prime numbers